-As of December 31, 2023, we had outstanding borrowings of \$846.6 million and issued letter of credit guarantees of \$2.7 million, with additional available borrowings of approximately \$626 million under the Fourth Amended Credit Agreement, based on the leverage ratio required pursuant to the Fourth Amended Credit Agreement.
-Our interest rate as of December 31, 2023 was a fixed rate of 3.0% on our Convertible Notes, a fixed rate of 3.39% on \$75 million as a result of an interest rate swap, and a variable floating rate of 7.21% on \$24.1 million.
-Our interest rate as of December 31, 2022 was a fixed rate of 2.71% on \$75 million as a result of an interest rate swap and a variable floating rate of 5.38% on \$123.2 million.
-The foregoing fixed rates are exclusive of potential future changes in the applicable margin associated with our variable rate debt under the Fourth Amended Credit Agreement.
-See Note 8 and Note 9 to our consolidated financial statements set forth in Item 8 of this report for additional details regarding the Fourth Amended Credit Agreement, Convertible Notes, and our interest rate swap.
+As of December 31, 2024, we had outstanding borrowings of \$747.5 million and issued letter of credit guarantees of \$2.9 million, with additional available borrowings of approximately \$697 million under the Amended Fourth A&R Credit Agreement, based on the leverage ratio required pursuant to the Amended Fourth A&R Credit Agreement.
+Our interest rate as of December 31, 2024 was a fixed rate of 3.0% on our Convertible Notes.
+Our interest rate as of December 31, 2023 was a fixed rate of 3.0% on our Convertible Notes, a fixed rate of 3.39% on \$75 million as a result of an interest rate swap, and a variable floating rate of 7.21%% on \$24.1 million.
+The foregoing fixed rates are exclusive of potential future changes in the applicable margin associated with our variable rate debt under the Amended Fourth A&R Credit Agreement.
+See Note 8 Debt and Note 9 Derivatives to our consolidated financial statements set forth in Item 8 of this report for additional details regarding the Amended Fourth A&R Credit Agreement, Convertible Notes, and our interest rate swap.